fireship-io/fireship.io/hugo/content/lessons/bigquery-ml-quickstart/index.md

 ### Make your First Query

-The end result should be a table that looks like this.
+The end result should be a table that looks just like the original spreadsheet.
 Enter a [Standard SQL Query](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax) in the console to try it out.
 In this dataset, the *position* value represents a horse's finishing position in a race, which is what we want to predict.

 {{< figure src="img/bigquery-schema.png" >}}